 Step 5: While you are questioning, and the candidates are responding, your friend is filming their answers.

 Step 6: Contact CLC to arrange getting the video to us.
-If the video is good, we will post it on the candidates' personal web profile (see sample right), so that all voters can know their position.
+If the video is good, we will post it on the candidates' personal web profile (see sample below), so that all voters can know their position.